College Items

 It is hoped that memories of these many contributions will not be forgotten as time goes on with continual changes and modernization which already has eliminated many longstanding traditions.

 Meeting with N.A.P.
 Director Michael Hanitchak Bud Munson and Pete Foster got together with Michael October 3 before Mini Reunion events started to review the impression he left with us in June regarding his objectives on Campus and possible common interests with the Alumni.
 Conversation centered on the historic founding of Dartmouth in 1769 and the pivotal role played by Rev. Samson Occum.
-This event, it was felt, deserved to be recognized and featured in First Year orientation providing new students a feeling for the background of the College.
+This event, it was felt, deserved to be recognized and featured in First Year Orientation, providing new students a feeling for the background of the College.
 We were encouraged to pursue the idea of projecting the image of Dartmouth's origin for Indian education and the ongoing endeavor of teaching Indian students to become leaders back in their own communities.

 There are roughly 150 native american undergraduates with an objective, in Michael's mind, of 200 as a "critical mass" for the maintenance of ongoing programs.
 He acts as cultural broker for students who may be out of their depth in the new environment and approaches Professors and Administrators on their behalf.
-Other groups having shown interest are classes of '43 and '46, the Mohegans in Connecticut and Native Alums.
+Other groups having shown interest are classes of '43 and '46, the Mohegans in Connecticut and Native Alumni.

 The Indian Symbol - Bud related stories involving previous efforts to restore the symbol of the Indian to its rightful place on the campus including those by classmate Wid Washburn, now deceased, (see Miscellany) who was Director of American Studies at the Smithsonian National Museum and a dedicated defender of the Indian Symbol at Dartmouth.
 Michael is somewhat fearful of people looking at the Indian as a "Mascot" rather than the more dignified Symbol of the spirit, foundation, strength, endurance and pride which would be hoped for.

 Michael provided us with a copy of the NAP Mission Statement and recommended two books for our perusal.
-He also asked that we continue to explore ways to increase recognition of the important relationship and expressed hope that tangible progress could be made during the current college year (2003-2004).
+He also asked that we continue to explore ways to increase recognition of the important relationship and expressed hope that tangible progress could be made during the then current college year (2003-2004).

 Recently, SAMSON OCCOM was given recognition in the naming of a new Courtyard in the North Campus where several new dormitories have been built in an effort to increase the percentage of undergraduates living on the Campus.

 ...
-ALL LOYAL ARE URGED TO BE INTERESTED AND DO THEIR BEST TO ATTEND FUTURE MEETINGS OF THE "ASSOCIATION" TO LISTEN TO PARTICIPANTS SPEAK ON CHANGES SUGGESTED IN ALUMNI GOVERNANCE AND VOTE ON THE QUESTIONS.
+ALL "LOYAL" ARE URGED TO BE INTERESTED AND DO THEIR BEST TO ATTEND FUTURE MEETINGS OF THE "ASSOCIATION" TO LISTEN TO PARTICIPANTS SPEAK ON CHANGES SUGGESTED IN ALUMNI GOVERNANCE AND VOTE ON THE QUESTIONS.

 These will undoubtedly be announced as future leadership meets these challenges!